ONSdigital/sdg-accessibilitytesting/README.md

 ### 3. Run tests

-To run all the tests, run `npm start` or `yarn start` at the root directory of the project.
+To run all the tests, run `yarn start` at the root directory of the project.
 It might take a few seconds for the reports to be generated.

 ### 4. See reports